nickft/mipams-jpeg-systems/privsec/README.md

 }
 ```

-In the second example we specify the referenced box using the label.
+In the second example we specify the referenced box using the label instead of the offset option.

 ```
 {